GKE Deployment with CloudSQL and Google Cloud Storage

-Deploy Kestra to GCP GKE with CloudSQL as a database backend and Google Cloud Storage as internal storage backend.
+Deploy Kestra to GCP GKE with CloudSQL as the database backend and Google Cloud Storage as the internal storage backend.

 • Familiarity with GCP GKE, PostgreSQL, GCS, and Kubernetes.

-Run the following command to create an GKE cluster named my-kestra-cluster:
+Run the following command to create a GKE cluster named my-kestra-cluster:

 gcloud container clusters create my-kestra-cluster --region=europe-west3